 Director of First-Year Writing Program

-Role of the Co-Directors of First Year Writing:
+Role of the Director of First Year Writing:

-The responsibilities of the Co-Directors of the First-Year Writing Program are fundamentally administrative; therefore, candidates for these positions are not required to have earned the Ph.D. in the field of rhetoric and composition or any other field related to English.
+The responsibilities of the Director of the First-Year Writing Program are fundamentally administrative; therefore, candidates for this position are not required to have earned the Ph.D. in the field of rhetoric and composition or any other field related to English.
 Rather, they should be dedicated to the task of improving the First-Year Writing Program and should be willing to be guided by the policies established by the department and the university.
-The Co-Directors will report directly to the Writing Committe and to the English Department Chair.
+The Director will report directly to the Writing Committee and to the English Department Chair.

-1) Serve as ex officio members of the English Department Writing Committee and provide regular reports on the assessment of the First-Year Writing Program to this committee and recommend changes in the program.
+1) Serve as ex officio member of the English Department Writing Committee and provide regular reports on the assessment of the First-Year Writing Program to this committee and recommend changes in the program.

 2) Organize and oversee the orientation of new and returning instructors.
-Directors are not required to conduct the entire orientation, but they are responsible for organizing orientation and the content therein.
+The Director is not required to conduct the entire orientation, but is responsible for organizing orientation and the content therein.

 3) Hear all student complaints and/or concerns regarding the writing program that have not been resolved by the instructor.
 Assist in processing grade appeals in FYW courses.